FanPu1/bioinformatics-hub/README.md

 - Invalid input
   - The input string cannot be blank, empty, null or undefined.
   - Two sequences should not the identical sequence Id.
+  - Sequence Ids can contain any charactors.
+Sequences should only contain letters a-z, A-Z, "-" (optional, stands for gap) and * (optional, stands for termination).
   - It is invalid if a sequence has a sequence id but sequence is blank.
 In the example shown below, sequence 1 is not valid as the sequence is blank.
   ```
   >sequence 1